19hours/sg-statutes/Acts/Probate and Administration Act.md

 [42/2005 wef 01/01/2006]

+[Act 27 of 2014 wef 01/01/2015]

 ### Sale by order of court

 40\.
-The court or a judge may, on application by a receiver appointed under section 39, or any person interested in the estate, order the sale of the whole or any part of such property, if it appears that such sale will be beneficial to the estate.
+The court may, on application by a receiver appointed under section 39, or any person interested in the estate, order the sale of the whole or any part of such property, if it appears that such sale will be beneficial to the estate.

 [39

+[Act 27 of 2014 wef 01/01/2015]

 ### Application of rules relating to receivers